-Karen Thompson, Head of Education & Professional Practice in the Faculty of Management and Jackie Pryce, Head of the Programme Management Office (PMO), have worked closely together in the last few years and have fully embedded the concept of Fusion into their lives, working with and strengthening the experiences of our students.
+Karen Thompson, Head of Education & Professional Practice in the Bournemouth University Business School and Jackie Pryce, Head of the Programme Management Office (PMO), have worked closely together in the last few years and have fully embedded the concept of Fusion into their lives, working with and strengthening the experiences of our students.

 At the beginning of their collaboration – which began as a chance meeting where they discovered their mutual expertise in project management – Karen worked closely with her industry contacts to give students the chance to engage with local businesses to gain practical experience.